ManuelGil/Simple-Social-Network/README.md

 <a name="test"></a>
 ## :100: Running the tests

-You can can test a [demo websites](https://fav-quote.000webhostapp.com/).
+You can test a [demo websites](https://fav-quote.000webhostapp.com/).

 <a name="changelog"></a>
 ## :information_source: Changelog